ParsaBarati/LexaCut/README.md

 ## 🙏 Acknowledgments

 - **OpenCutList Team** - For creating the amazing foundation this project builds upon
-- **L'Air du Bois Community** - For years of development and refinement
+- **Lexaplus & Renzo Group Community** - For years of development and refinement
 - **All Contributors** - Past, present, and future

 ---